-This Sunday, on June 18th, we celebrate Father’s Day.
+On Sunday we celebrate Father’s Day.
 There is a tremendous need in our world today for godly fathers (natural and spiritual fathers) to come forth and instill identity in this generation.
 Fathering isn’t easy, but it is beyond worth it and God gives us grace and wisdom to lead our families well, when we seek His guidance (James 1:5).
-In over 36 years of parenting I have learned that there are certain foundations to godly fatherhood, and while this list isn’t exhaustive, it’s a meaningful starting place for building a godly legacy, as a father.
+In over 37 years of parenting I have learned that there are certain foundations to godly fatherhood, and while this list isn’t exhaustive, it’s a meaningful starting place for building a godly legacy, as a father.

 1. how Children spell “love”: t-i-m-e